Diet Therapy

 Macrobiotic Diet

 The macrobiotic diet consists of largely vegetables, whole grains, fruits, and cereals.
-Some people following a macrobiotic diet have reported improvements in cancer and its symptoms, but well-designed studies have not shown this.
+Although some people following a macrobiotic diet report improvements in cancer and its symptoms, well-designed research studies have not confirmed this.

 Risks of a macrobiotic diet include unintended weight loss and sometimes inadequate intake of certain nutrients.